 F. Children’s rights and the business sector

-Businesses have responsibilities to respect children’s rights and prevent and remedy violations of their rights in relation to the environment, and States have the obligation to ensure that businesses, including state-owned enterprises, meet those responsibilities.
+Businesses have responsibilities to respect children’s rights and prevent and remedy violations of their rights in relation to any adverse impacts on children’s rights, including in relation to the environment, as outlined in the Children’s Rights and Business Principles, and States have the obligation to ensure that businesses, including state-owned enterprises, meet those responsibilities.

 Business activity is the source of significant environmental damage that contributes to child rights violations.
 They include production, use, release and disposal of hazardous and toxic substances, extraction of non-renewable resources, industrial air and water pollution, unsustainable agriculture and fishing practices, and many other activities that adversely affect the environment.
 However, businesses can contribute greatly to the improvement of environmental conditions and work towards strong sustainability.
-The business sector therefore should play a key role in addressing environmental harm that interferes with the enjoyment of children’s rights.
+The business sector therefore should play a key role in addressing environmental harm and other adverse impacts that interfere with the enjoyment of children’s rights.

 States have obligations to provide a framework to ensure that businesses respect the rights of the child, through effective legislation, regulation and enforcement, as well as policy, remedial, monitoring, coordination, collaboration and awareness-raising measures.
-States should require businesses to undertake child-rights due diligence and identify, prevent and mitigate their impact on the environment and children’s rights including across their business relationships and within global operations.
-A stricter process of due diligence is required where there is a high risk that certain groups of children such as those working in hazardous conditions are exposed to environmental risks through business activities across supply chains.
+States should require businesses to undertake child-rights due diligence and identify, prevent and mitigate their impact on the environment and children’s rights including across their business relationships and within their operations.
+A stricter process of due diligence is required where there is a high risk that certain groups of children, such as those working in hazardous conditions or living in close proximity to manufacturing or disposal sites, are exposed to environmental risks through business activities across supply chains.
 Immediate steps should be taken in the event that children are identified as victims of environmental impacts to prevent further harm to their health and development, and to repair damage done in a timely manner.

-The Committee recommends the development by businesses, in partnership with stakeholders including children, of methodologies that integrate children’s rights and environmental impact in their operationbe.
+The Committee recommends the development by businesses, in partnership with stakeholders including children, of methodologies that integrate children’s rights and environmental impact in their operation, notably by embedding the Children’s Rights and Business Principles in corporate sustainability strategies, operations and due diligence mechanisms.
 Marketing standards should ensure that business policies such as “green-washing” and “green-sheening” do not mislead consumers, particularly children, into believing that businesses are preventing or mitigating environmental harms when this is not the truth.

 G. International cooperation